franciscofsales/react_animated/README.md

 # React Native Image Spinner

 This package is a react native component that takes 8 icon images (they can be any size but will be scaled down to 32x32) and animates them spinning in a circle.
 Optionally you can provide a background image that the 8 icons will rotate around.
-Also the bouncy part at the end of the gif is just bad looping, it does not actually do that.

 ![](https://media.giphy.com/media/l2SqdYKF6sPGZ3vhK/giphy.gif)